 It is instructive, positive training for growth. (vv.5-6)

 The emphasis here is that God’s discipline doesn’t only come when you sin and mess up.
-God’s discipline also involves trials or tests or suffering that isn’t for any specific sin, but simply to help you take the next step of growth.
+God’s discipline also involves trials or tests or suffering that isn’t for any specific sin, but simply to help you take the next step of growth in becoming more like Christ.

 Now where am I getting that from?
-I see 2 kinds of discipline here...1 is what we most naturally see, the reproved and scourged kind...but something I hadn’t necessarily seen before in this passage the two references two “discipline” might be a different kind of “discipline.”
+I see 2 kinds of discipline here...1 is what we most naturally see, the reproved and scourged kind...but something I hadn’t seen before that the two references to “discipline” might be a different kind of “discipline.”

 Hebrews 12:5–6 5 and you have forgotten the exhortation which is addressed to you as sons, “MY SON, DO NOT REGARD LIGHTLY THE DISCIPLINE OF THE LORD, NOR FAINT WHEN YOU ARE REPROVED BY HIM; 6 FOR THOSE WHOM THE LORD LOVES HE DISCIPLINES, AND HE SCOURGES EVERY SON WHOM HE RECEIVES.”

-So I’m seeing in the words “discipline” a different kind of discipline that is more of the instructive rather than corrective kind of discipline.
+So I’m seeing in the two uses of the word “discipline” a different kind of discipline that is more of the instructive rather than corrective kind of discipline.
 Before I explain that let me give an example to help distinguish the two...

 EXAMPLE: I grew up playing baseball.
 And one of the things that every coach I had would have us do as a team is run laps and run sprints.
 The goal of the running was to get faster and build endurance and strength.